ocaml/oasis/README-omake.txt

  - BuildType: OMake

-   in all sections for libraries, executables, and documents
+   in all sections for libraries, executables, and documents (or just globally)

+ - If you want to use the install plugin:
+   InstallType: OMake

  - In documents, use
      XOMakePath and XOMakeLibraries